gerner/stellarpunk/designs/ideas.md

 Ideas
 =====

+# Misc Ideas

+ * Characters have a nemesis

 # Projects

  - [ ] sensors in cython
+ - [ ] universeview and/or all of intel in cython
  - [ ] fuel and/or lifesupport resources + NPC logic to refill it somehow
- - [ ] multi-sector NPC travel, mining, trading
+ - [x] multi-sector NPC travel, mining, trading
- - [ ] make mining and trading not use intel instead of SectorEntities and EconAgents as input params directly (and maybe decide when we can go from intel/sensor image to the actual entity or tell the player it's toast)
+ - [x] make mining and trading not use intel instead of SectorEntities and EconAgents as input params directly (and maybe decide when we can go from intel/sensor image to the actual entity or tell the player it's toast)